 The Council will balance the need for growth with the proper protection and enhancement of the historic environment.
-When considering the impact of a proposed development on the significance of a heritage asset, the more important the heritage asset the greater the weight that will be given to the conservation of the asset and the management of its setting.
+When considering the impact of a proposed development on the significance of a designated heritage asset, great weight will be given to the asset's conservation and the management of its setting.
 We will pursue a positive strategy for the conservation and enjoyment of the historic environment through: